Reglement

 § 18 Points for total results

-The overall result consists of the results of five seeding runs and five final runs.
-That means in the case of six races, one seeding run and one final run result will be deleted.
+The overall result consists of the results of six seeding runs and six final runs.
+That means in the case of seven races, one seeding run and one final run result will be deleted.
 The discounted seeding run and final run can stem from different events.

 The total result will be published on www.ixsdownhillcup.com.